-- Presentor, “Pharmaceutical Mass Tort Cases: Key Issues from a Plaintiff Perspective,” Law Education Institute, Inc., January 2014
+- Presenter, “Pharmaceutical Mass Tort Cases: Key Issues from a Plaintiff Perspective,” Law Education Institute, Inc., January 2014

-- Presentor, “Litigation Conference for Attorneys and CPAs,” Colorado, Inc., December 2011
+- Presenter, “Litigation Conference for Attorneys and CPAs,” Colorado, Inc., December 2011

-- Presentor, “Class Action Update: Today’s Trends & Strategies for Success”, National Business Institute, November 2006
+- Presenter, “Class Action Update: Today’s Trends & Strategies for Success”, National Business Institute, November 2006

-- Presentor, “Annual Fall Torts Update and Litigation Boot Camp,” CLE in Colorado, Inc., Various Dates
+- Presenter, “Annual Fall Torts Update and Litigation Boot Camp,” CLE in Colorado, Inc., Various Dates

 Professional and community activities

 - Board of Directors, Colorado Visiting Nurse Association